 Important Notes About Pigments

 I have listed the actual pigment used for each colour; that is the specific letters and numbers after the name.
 No matter what brand of paint you buy, you should be able to find the pigment listed on it and with very few exceptions know that you have the correct colour, even if the name is different.
 Each company chooses the name of their colours, so for example Red PV 19 may be called Red Rose Deep in one brand and Permanent Rose in another.
 Learn to look for the specific pigment number.

 Artist-Quality Watercolour Paint

 Optional Frequently Used Pigments

 The new Synthetic brushes are excellent buys.
-A medium Size Round (Size 8 or 10), a 1 cm square, plus a .5 cm square brush are the essentials.
+A medium Size Round (Size 8 or 10), a 1″, 3/4″, and .5″ square, are the essentials.
 It really depends how big you want to work.
 Larger paintings need larger brushes.
-OPTIONAL: a rigger or liner for details, and a larger round can be useful.
-A large (5 or 6 cm) hake brush is good for pre-wetting paper.
+OPTIONAL: a rigger or liner for details.
+A large (3″) hake brush is good for pre-wetting paper.
 You may wish to experiment with other brush shapes and sizes.